• Skip to primary navigation

 Jump to Recipe·Print Recipe

 For years, I wasn't fond of turmeric.
-In fact, the only time I touched the spice was in curries and used to flavor foods like chicken.
-It would never have crossed my mind to use turmeric in a dessert like these Dark Chocolate Turmeric Truffles.
+In fact, the only time I touched the spice was in curries and used in small amounts to flavor foods like chicken.
+It would never have crossed my mind to use turmeric in a dessert like these dark chocolate turmeric truffles!

 But, let me tell you, turmeric does work in sweet recipes and baked goods.
 If you don't believe me, give these truffles a shot!
 After just one bite, I'm sure I'll have you convinced.